adamterlson/AgenticStateMachines/README.md

    - FSMs allow you to monitor the agent's current state and transitions in real time.
 This transparency is crucial for debugging and understanding complex workflows.

 ### 3. **Predictability**
    - While LLMs introduce stochastic behavior, FSMs are deterministic.
-This predictability ensures that the system behaves consistently under predefined conditions.
+This predictability ensures that the overall system behaves consistently, even when the LLM does not.

 ### 4. **Error Handling**
    - FSMs excel at defining fallback states and error recovery paths, making them ideal for systems where failure modes need to be well-understood and manageable.